EverestAPI/Everest/README.md

 [![Discord invite](github/invite.png)](https://discord.gg/6qjaePQ)

 ### Mod Development:
-Use RainbowMod as an example mod.
-It already contains:
+Use [RainbowMod](https://github.com/EverestAPI/RainbowMod) and [MadelineEnergySelector](https://github.com/EverestAPI/MadelineEnergySelector) as an example mods.
+They already contains:
+- Everest as a submodule
 - The required references (`lib/`, `lib-stripped/`) with "Copy Local" set to "False"
 - The mod `metadata.yaml`